-• The setup tool performs the initial tasks needed to start the Identity Broker server, including configuring JVM runtime settings and assigning listener ports for the Broker's REST services and web applications.
+The setup tool performs the initial tasks needed to start the Identity Broker server, including configuring JVM runtime settings and assigning listener ports for the Broker's REST services and web applications.

 - The create-initial-broker-config tool continues after setup and enables initial system configuration.
 During the process, the prepare-external-store tool loads the Broker Store with an initial data set, including an administrative account, data needed for OpenID Connect support, and required XACML policies.
-If specified, the configuration process call the sample-data-loader tool loads sample applications, OAuth 2 scopes, resources, user consent records, and authorization requests. - The Broker Console interface or the broker-admin tool are used to define policies, attributes, and data resources for the system.
-The Broker Console interface enables all configuration that the broker-admin tool provides. - Once the configuration is done, the dsconfig tool enables more granular configuration.
-The broker-admin tool or the Identity Broker Console interface can be used to create policies, register applications, and define the resources that can be requested from the system.
+If specified, the configuration process calls the sample-data-loader tool, loads sample applications, OAuth 2 scopes, resources, user consent records, and authorization requests.
+Configuration can be written to a file to use for additional installations. - The Broker Console interface or the broker-admin tool are used to define policies, attributes, and data resources for the system.
+The Broker Console interface enables all configuration that the broker-admin tool provides. - Once the configuration is done, the desconfig tool enables more granular configuration.

-About the Installation Process and Files Installed
+Installation Process and Files Installed